Guidelines for ADA Emotional Support Animal and Service Animal

 Key Benefits of Having an ESA

-There is a lot of uncertainty as to how an ESA can assist with mental illness.
+There is a lot of uncertainty as to how an emotional support animal can assist with mental illness.
 But the reality is that there is a lot more to it than simply assisting with medical treatment.

-The following are some of the reasons why emotional support animal services may be beneficial:
+The following are some of the benefits of an emotional support animal:

 - They provide a sense of calm.